Sergeant (USMC, Retired) Adam Kisielewski- Director

 For the first 3 years following his military retirement, Adam worked as a contractor for the Department of Defense managing Congressionally funded projects.
 He also spent much of his free time volunteering with nonprofit organizations.
 In 2010, Adam left his contracting position to work full-time as a nonprofit executive.

 Adam is an avid supporter of the organizations that helped him and his family during his recovery.
-He proudly serves on the Board of Directors for Homes For Our Troops and is a pilot and ambassador for the Veterans Airlift Command.
-He also sits on the advisory board for Able Flight.
+He proudly serves on the Board of Directors for Homes For Our Troops, and was instrumental in establishing their Veterans Action and Advisory Team (VAAT) to provide peer support to injured Veterans.
+He is a pilot and ambassador for the Veterans Airlift Command, and also sits on the advisory board for Able Flight.

 In his free time, Adam enjoys riding his custom-built Harley Davidson with the Battlefield Chapter of the Nam Knights Motorcycle Club.
 He also enjoys aviation, outdoor activities and traveling.
 He lives in Maryland with his wife Carrie and son Evan.